 mm is flash size is kb,

 d is the series, 0, 1 or 2, and the 4 indicates that it's the 14-pin version.
-The 8-pin parts end in 2, 20-pin ones in 6, and 24-pin ones in 7 (my understanding is that the 14, 20, and 24 pin versions use the same die; a complication resulting from this may be the reason that we saw so few 8-pin tinyAVR parts released; within each series, parts of the same flash size and 14-24 pins have identical pinouts, provided that the pin exists on a given pincount(ie, PC0 has the same function on any part that has it).
+The 8-pin parts end in 2, 20-pin ons end in 6, and 24-pin ones in 7 (my understanding is that the 14, 20, and 24 pin versions use the same die; a complication resulting from this may be the reason that we saw so few 8-pin tinyAVR parts released, as those appear to have a different die.

 All of the modern tinyAVR devices are highly capable and affordable - prices are lower than most classic AVR ATtiny devices (as with EVERYTHING since the 2016 AVR revolution) - while the peripherals use the latest and greatest technology (let's face it - the classic AVR peripherals had been getting a little stale.
 Actually, they'd been stale for a while).
 As far as I can tell, Microchip tests out their new technology on a tinyAVR before bringing it to a full sized chip most of the time.
 The tinyAVR 1-series brought us the Type D high speed async timer which then showed up in 2020 on the DA-series - and while the headline features of the DB-series were entirely novel, the only other changes that showed up in the DA/DB series were evolutionary.
 Now, in 2021, the amazing new fully differential ADC wth Programable Gain Amplifier (PGA) is featured on the 2-series tinyAVRs; this has been announced for the AVR EA-series line of full size parts for future release.
 These parts are fully compatible with Arduino using my megaTinyCore, and you can access the full functionality of the new ADC through a handful of new functions, or use analogRead() for backwards compatible ADC functionality.